rsmmr/hilti/doc/install/index.rst

 -------------

-The HILTI framework is developed on 64-bit Linux and MacOS, and will most likely not work on other platforms.
+The HILTI framework is developed on 64-bit Linux and MacOS, and will most likely not work on other platforms currently.

-To compile the framework, you need LLVM >= 3.4 and Clang >= 3.4 from http://llvm.org, along with C++11-compatible standard libraries.
-This combo can still be painful to set up; see below for help.
+To compile the framework, you need LLVM 3.9 and Clang 3.9 from http://llvm.org, along with C++11-compatible standard libraries.

+For Bro integration:

+* Bro 2.5, compiled from source (http://www.bro.org)

 For unit testing: